AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

 Ada has a very small number of predefined exceptions:

 - `Constraint_Error` is the main one you might see.
 It is raised:
-    - When bounds or subtype doesn’t match/in general any violation of constraints.
+    - When bounds or subtype doesn't match or, in general, any violation of constraints.
-    - In case of overflow (-gnato for GNAT)
+    - In case of overflow
     - In case of null dereferences
     - In case of division by 0

 - `Program_Error` might appear but probably less often.
-It is used for more arcane stuff, such as elaboration issues, or erroneous execution.
+It is used for more arcane things, such as order of elaboration issues or erroneous execution.

 - `Storage_Error` will happen because of memory issues, such as:
      - Not enough memory (allocator)